jojiShiotsuki/spectralBarber/README.md

 # Spectral Barber
 ![image](https://github.com/jojiShiotsuki/spectralBarber/assets/149657863/252c4928-9b84-4b30-a48b-e21d2208470a)

-A fully responsive, beautiful, and modern website for an on trend full-service barber.
+A fully responsive, beautiful, and modern website for an on-trend full-service barber.

 **Link to project:** https://jojishiotsuki.netlify.app/